mishakb/ISiTGR/README.md

 Additionally, **this new version of ISiTGR is accompanied with a python wrapper**.
 The python wrapper extends the original CAMB's python wrapper to work with the different MG parameterizations provided in ISiTGR, allowing the user to obtain the power spectra and transfer functions including phenomenological modified gravity parameters.

 ## Installation of ISiTGR
 ISiTGR can be used as an extension of CosmoMC in order to perform MG and cosmological parameter inference or it can be used as a stand-alone extension of CAMB to produce cosmological observable considering the effect of MG parameters.
-Find below the instructions of how to install ISiTGR in each case.
+In order to install ISiTGR the user will need a Fortran 2008 compiler such as Intel Fortran 14 or higher, or gfortran 6 at least.
+Find below the instructions about of how to install ISiTGR in each case.

 ### Installation of ISiTGR to run MCMC
 The corresponding version of ISiTGR was built based on the CosmoMC July 2019.
 Installing ISiTGR as a patch of CosmoMC will allow you to perform MCMC sampling to constrain modified gravity and cosmological parameters.
 To install ISiTGR from the GitHub repository you can run the following commands in your terminal :